The Difference Between Animal Welfare and Animal Rights

 - In Addition, animal protection groups utilize scientific evidence to base animal care and handling guidelines.

 Animal rights advocates believe that animals have rights similar to or the same as humans.
 Human beings get their rights from the constitution and the bill of rights.
 Unbelievably, AR’s think that humans do not have the right to use animals at all.
 AR proponents wish to ban all use of animals by humans, including pets.

 - First of all, AR proponents support laws and regulations that would prohibit rodeos, horse racing, circuses, and hunting.
-In addition, lifesaving medical research using animals, and raising of livestock for food are considered bad.
+In addition, lifesaving medical research using animals, and raising livestock for food are considered bad.
 Let’s not forget petting zoos, marine parks, breeding of purebred pets and any use of animals for industry, entertainment, sport or recreation are targets.

 - Arson, vandalism, and assault are common tactics used by underground AR groups to further their cause.
 Groups like Animal Liberation Front, routinely use criminal activities to further their cause.
-They are classified as terrorist by the FBI.
+They are classified as terrorists by the FBI.

-- No surprisingly, the three most well-known animal rights organizations are PETA, HSUS, and the ASPCA.
+- Not surprisingly, the three most well-known animal rights organizations are PETA, HSUS, and the ASPCA.
 These are not the end.
 In the book, Animalscam, Appendix 2 lists many more of these groups across the United States.

 - For more information, Humanewatch www.humanewatch.org has recent, and quite often updated information on the progress that is made fighting the animal rights movement.

 A list of results of the animal research that benefits our cats: